-RLS: Well, I would have to say it was somewhat rapid in regard to - at the time that the satellite sewerage district came in.
-Previous to that time, and as I said before, there was a period of time when there were so many clams in the bay.
-We couldn't keep up with them.
-There was so many seed and they were growing so fast.
-The water quality was good.
-Salinity was fine.
+RLS: Well, I would have to say it was somewhat rapid in regard to - at the time that the Southwest Sewer District came in.
+Previous to that time, and as I said before, there was a period of time when there were so many clams in the bay, we couldn't keep up with them.
+There was so many seed and they were growing so fast, the water quality was good, salinity was fine.
 We had rapid growth.
-There was no way in the world that we could not catch thirty to forty to fifty bushels a day with the dredge.
+There was no way in the world that we could not catch 30 to 40 to 50 bushels a day with the dredge.
 At the same time, the clam diggers were catching four to five bushel a day.
 The price was a lot less then.
 But calculated by the amount of money that the product required at the time, everybody made a very good living at that time.
-You can mark that single period in time when they put in that sewerage district.
-When everything from Nichols Point and (West?) went away, it all went dead.
+You can mark that single period in time when they put in that sewage district, when everything from Nichols Point and west went away.
+It all went dead.
 Now, was it a chance thing, was it nature, or was it what we did?
 I tend to think that it was what we did, what happened at that time.
-Because still, from that day on, from Nichols Point exactly where the sewerage district ended up until, I'll say, Bellport, we still have clams.
+Because still, from that day on, from Nichols Point exactly where the sewage district ended up until, I'll say, Bellport, we still have clams.
 Not as plentiful as they were, but you still don't have that brackish water that used to come from the west bay into the east bay, so that much changed.
-I will always say, "Go back to the last thing you did.
+I always say, "Go back to the last thing you did.
 Mark that point in time."

-SW: What do you think about when you are out on the bay?
-Because you are in the boat by yourself and you are doing all the maintenance and working, do you have time to think about what you are doing or are you...
+SW: What do you think about when you're out on the bay?
+Because you are in the boat by yourself and you're doing all the maintenance and working, do you have time to think about what you are doing or are you...

 RLS: I try to detach myself from what I'm doing.
-I listen to the radio, W-A-L-K. I listen to a few songs from the [19]50s and I think about how good things used to be.
+I listen to the radio, W-A-L-K. I listen to a few songs from the 50s, and I think about how good things used to be.
 At the same time, I hope that things are going to get a little bit better in the future.
 What I think about in regard to exactly what I'm doing, yes.
 How can I do it better?
 Is there another place I can go to?
 How far away is it?
 How far do I have to run?
-Am I going to do any better for the sake of taking my conveyer up on deck and sail to another spot?
+Am I going to do any better for the sake of picking my conveyer up on deck and sail to another spot?
 Likely it's not, I won't.
-No, I'll probably going to lose time, and that's all.
+No, I'm probably going to lose time, and that's all.
 Better off staying where I am.